kodybrown/seth/README.md

       /?, -h          show this help
       -p, --pause     pauses after each screenful (applies -pp) -pp             pauses at the end

-      --no-wrap       outputs formatted output, but without wrapping envar values. this format is used when the output is being redirected.
-      --wrap=n        forces wrapping at n characters instead of the window width. enforces minimum value of 20.

-      --align=[l|r]   aligns the envar name left or right. the default is left.

-      --indent=n      sets the envar name indentation. the default is 16 characters. use `all` to align to the longest envar name.
-      --no-indent     sets the envar name indentation to 0.

-      --lower         lower-cases the envar names.
-      --upper         upper-cases the envar names.
-                      if --lower and --upper are not specified, the envar name is not modified.

       --machine       shows only the machine-level environment variables.
       --process       shows only the process-level environment variables.